AMEE/AMON/readme.markdown

 ### <a name="metering_points"></a>Metering Points

 In the AMON data format, the "meteringPoints" section is used to represent physical or virtual metering points.
-Note that because the relationship between a "meter" and a "meteringPoint" is defined in the "meter" section of the data format, a "meteringPoint" may have one or more "meters"; but a "meter" may belong to at most one "meteringPoint".
+Note that because the relationship between a "device" and a "meteringPoint" is defined in the "device" section of the data format, a "meteringPoint" may have one or more "devices"; but a "device" may belong to at most one "meteringPoint".

 All of the fields for the "meteringPoints" section of the AMON data format are discussed in more detail below.